oxylabs/oxylabs-sdk-python/README.md

     # 'timeout' specifies the maximum time (in seconds) to wait for the scraping
     #  job to complete.
     # It is applicable for both Realtime and Push-Pull integrations.
     # 'poll_interval' is used only in Push-Pull integrations to set the delay
     # (in seconds)
     # between consecutive status checks of the job.
     tasks = [
         c.bing.scrape_url(
             "https://www.bing.com/search?q=adidas",
-            {"parse": True},
+            parse=True,
             timeout=35,
             poll_interval=3,
         ),
         c.bing.scrape_url(
             "https://www.bing.com/search?q=puma",
-            {"parse": True},
+            parse=True,
             timeout=45,
             poll_interval=5,
         ),